moj-analytical-services/rpackage_training/README.md

 - cph: copyright holder; most likely `person("Crown Copyright (Ministry of Justice)", role = "cph")`

 **Exercise**
-* Add yourself to the DESCRIPTION file as the author and maintainer of the package.
+* Add yourself to the DESCRIPTION file as the author and maintainer of the package).
 * Add the relevant copyright holder.

 #### Semantic Versioning